 MACRS has two conventions: half-year and mid-quarter conventions.
 The half-year convention is the general rule and simplifies the depreciation process by allowing one half year of depreciation taken on all assets placed in service during the year.
 The mid-quarter convention is required if more than 40% of a taxpayer's tangible personal property is placed in service during the fourth quarter of the year.
 The depreciation on the two assets would be the same if the taxpayer was using the half-year convention-which would apply if the taxpayer purchased and placed in service other assets during the year so that the 40% placed in service fourth quarter test is failed.
-The depreciation on the two assets would be different if the two assets were the only assets placed in service during the year-so that 50% was placed in service during the 4th quarter and the mid-quarter convention was required to be used.
+The depreciation on the two assets would be different if the two assets were the only assets placed in service during the year-so that 50% was placed in service during the yead.